ania4data/Wikimedia_photo_parser/README.md

 pip install -r requirements.txt
 ```

-## How to run the code without pip install
+## How to run the code without installing package

-Follow `example.py` in the  wikiphotoparser folder
+Just follow `example.py` bu running python in wikiphotoparser folder

-## How to run the code with pip install
+## How to run the code with installing package

 In your virtual enviroment `name_of_your_choosing` where `setup.py` located do the following: